 My husband loved music and was keen on having a nice system.
 I believed that music could be heard on a small, low-budget system.
 Major discussions/arguments took place before we went shopping.
-We had some money from the wedding gifts, which we intended to use for setting up our new home, and we decided to use a small amount from that for the system.
+We had some money from the wedding gifts, which we intended to use for setting up our new home, and we decided to use a small portion of that amount for the system.

-But for more than a year, we lived with only a large music system sitting nicely in a corner of our hall; all our money went towards it.
+But for more than a year, we lived with only a large music system sitting nicely in a corner of our hall; all our money went toward it.
 I was aghast.
-After all, music would be the same even if listened to on a smaller system, and I could not understand why he needed such a pricey one.
+After all, music would be the same even if listened to on a smaller system and I just could not understand why he needed such a pricey one.

 “Music needs to be heard on a system with a high-end amplifier to get the right quality of sound,” he tried to justify himself.
 To me, it sounded no different from any small system.
-Sometimes these fights become more important than the marriage.
+That music system became representative of the strife in our relationship and a chronic source of fights and arguments.
+Sometimes these fights become more important than our marriage.

 Tit for tat

-Nothing does change….
-The conflict continues, but you start being considerate towards each other’s interests.
-Today if I have money, and I need to buy a gift for Ryan, I would surely pick an expensive perfume, or a pen, or some high-end gadget.
-If he had to buy me a gift, maybe he would book a luxury vacation, or a spa, or a nice date at a coffee shop.
+Nothing does change… The conflict continues but you start being considerate toward each other’s interests.
+Today if I have money and I need to buy a gift for Ryan, I would surely pick an expensive perfume, a pen, or some high-end gadget.
+If he has to buy me a gift, maybe he would book a luxury vacation, a spa, or a nice date at a coffee shop.

-When people ask me how to manage money in marriage, I tell them to hold on to their core values while simultaneously being conscious of their partner’s needs.
+Whenever I find myself a part of a discussion on how to manage money in marriage, I tell people to hold on to their core values while simultaneously being conscious of their partner’s needs.
 (And this is one of the best money and marriage tips you should hold on to.)
 Setting priorities in a relationship is vital.

 Moreover, money problems in a marriage are healthy if not stretched too far.
-And because of this conflict we get to enjoy both sides of life: I enjoy the material things he buys, and he enjoys the lovely experiences I plan.
+For instance, in our marriage, it is because of our conflicting views on the right things to spend money on that we get to enjoy both sides of life: I enjoy the material things he buys and he enjoys the lovely experiences I plan.
 In a sense, we balance each other out perfectly.

 However, I will say that it does take a lot of effort and understanding before you reach this level.
-The attitude of each individual towards money is rooted elsewhere: family background, experiences in life, etc. The conflict between us was not about money, it was a conflict of temperament.
+The attitude of each individual toward money is rooted in family background, experiences in life, etc. The conflict between us was not about money, it was a conflict of temperament.